Free Course: 10 Free Marketing Strategies for School Events (Lesson 6)

 By leveraging these partnerships, you can increase your audience reach and hopefully boost your overall ticket sales.
 Remember, sponsorships and partners are a two-way street.
 If you want to reach their audience, they also want to reach yours.
 So start by offering quality sponsorship packages that include branding, logo placements, social media shoutouts, and whatever else you might want to include.

 8. Highlight your students

-We mentioned this previously, but if your students are the star of the show, highlight them!!
+We mentioned this previously, but if your students are the stars of the show, highlight them!!

 Put together student spotlights, interviews, Q&A, social media shoutouts, whatever you can to share how special your performers are.
 In doing so, you’re humanizing the event and making it more relatable by showing the artist behind the show.

 You’re also putting out content that those students, friends, and family are likely to share with others who know them.
 Again, word-of-mouth can catch on like wildfire.
 Videos and trends that go viral likely start by friends and family sharing it with other friends in common.

 Anything from a quick bio, a few photo shares, and a few minutes of video having them chat about the event will do the trick!

 9. Include the event in your morning announcements

 If your school participates in morning announcements or daily news, leave a segment open for providing information on any upcoming events.

 It’s free, easy to work into, and only takes a few minutes.
 Meanwhile, the entire student body will be tuned in!